 Social anxiety treatment outcomes can vary depending on several factors, including the severity of the disorder and commitment to therapy.
 Here are some general outcomes associated with different treatment approaches:

-Social Anxiety Treatment with Cognitive-behavioral therapy (CBT)
+Social Anxiety Treatment with Cognitive-Behavioral Therapy (CBT)

-Exposure Therapy
+Exposure Therapy Techniques for Anxiety

 Exposure therapy, a component of my CBT approach, involves gradually facing feared situations.
 Studies have shown that exposure therapy can lead to significant reductions in symptoms.
 We’ll make sure to move at a pace you are completely comfortable with.
 Social anxiety treatment with exposure therapy does not have to be uncomfortable to work.